molily/molily.de/_posts/2019-02-03-testing-angular.md

 The spec ensures that the application under test outputs the data from the Flickr API.
 The `have.text` checks an element’s text content, whereas `have.attr` checks the `src` and `href` attributes.

 We are done!
-Our end-to-end test fakes an API request in order to inspect the application in a specific way.
+Our end-to-end test fakes an API request in order to inspect the application deeply.

 In the case of the Flickr search, we intercepted an HTTP request to a third-party API.
-But Cypress allows to fake any XMLHttpRequest, including your own HTTP APIs.
+But Cypress allows to fake any XMLHttpRequest, including requests to your own HTTP APIs.

-The `cy.server` and `cy.route` commands only allow to intercept XMLHttpRequest.
+The `cy.server` and `cy.route` commands only supports intercepting XMLHttpRequest.
 In addition, Cypress has a new, experimental command named `cy.route2` for intercepting all kinds of requests.
-On top of that, `route2` is easier to use and more powerful.
+Plus, `route2` is easier to use and more powerful.

 In the Flickr search repository, you will find the same test with `cy.server` / `cy.route` as well as with `cy.route2` for comparison.